 - The network wants its ads placed above the fold.
 This means the ads must be displayed at the top of your blog site.
 If a reader has to scroll down the page to see the ad, this isn’t acceptable.

 - The site takes up the prime real estate on your blog site.

 - You can’t use any other ad network if you sign up with this company.
 They want exclusive rights to your blog site.

 - The website offers you many sponsored content for your site through emails.
 However, most of the content docs you read don’t apply to your blog, now and then you’ll find one that does.
 But when you do, it is difficult to work with the company; they don’t start the campaigns on time.
 And they expect you to drop everything when they’re ready to start.

 - The company constantly updates their contact with you.
 Most of the changes deal with the percentage of revenue the company takes from the ads on your page.

 - The company doesn’t have the bloggers best interests in mind.

 - The company doesn’t have any personal contact with you.
 There is basically no one to help you out when you have an issue.
 You’re forced to use emails with the company and this doesn’t help out.

-- The site won’t follow its members on any of their social media account.
+- The site won’t follow its members on any of their social media accounts.
 It would show the site supported its bloggers by following them on social media.
 They want us to follow them, why not follow us?

 - The BlogHer site will limit how you can use your own content on your blog site.

-- The personal images you use on your blog site can’t be used or reproduced anywhere online or another site.
+- The personal images you use on your blog site can’t be used or reproduced anywhere online or on another site.

 - You can’t allow charities or nonprofit agencies to use your content on their site for free.